 XRF, which stands for X-Ray Fluorescence, is an analytical technique that determines elemental composition.
-An XRF analysis is quick, non-destructive, highly accurate, and can be conducted on solids, liquids, and powders.
+It's a quick, non-destructive, highly accurate analysis that can be conducted on solids, liquids, and powders.

-XRF analysis works on the process of ionization, meaning that the atoms within the sample material may ionize when exposed to the gamma rays or other short-wavelength x-ray beams.
-An XRF analysis is able to determine elemental composition by measuring the secondary x-ray beam, being the fluorescent x-ray, emitted from the tested sample when it is excited by a primary x-ray source.
+It works on the process of ionization, meaning that the atoms within the sample material may ionize when exposed to the gamma rays or other short-wavelength x-ray beams.
+It is able to determine elemental composition by measuring the secondary x-ray beam, being the fluorescent x-ray, emitted from the tested sample when it is excited by a primary x-ray source.

 XRF analysis can be performed on standard, de-lidded, decapsulated, or otherwise prepared electronic components to test for quality, check for possible counterfeiting, and detect hazardous materials.
-XRF analysis is demanded for different applications including, but are not limited to:
+It is required for different applications including, but are not limited to:

 - Determining Compliance to Environmental Regulations: Environmental regulations prohibit the use of certain materials to be present in electronic components.
 In order to ensure compliance, an XRF analysis is often performed.
-For instance, XRF analysis is used globally to determine if parts are RoHS compliant.
+For instance, it is used globally to determine if parts are RoHS compliant.

 - Counterfeit Mitigation: XRF analysis can also be used to aid in counterfeit mitigation as a way to help identify suspect parts.
 Counterfeit electronic components typically have some level of material difference in comparison to authentic parts.
-The findings of an XRF analysis can be compared to a manufacturers component datasheet, making incongruencies easier to spot.
+The findings can be compared to a manufacturers component datasheet, making incongruencies easier to spot.